lsbardel/python-stdnet/README.rst

 	>>> settings.__dict__
 	{'DEFAULT_BACKEND': 'redis://127.0.0.1:6379/?db=7', 'DEFAULT_KEYPREFIX': 'stdnet'}

-If your redis server runs on a different machine, you need to setup a	script file along these lines::
+If your redis server runs on a different machine, or you would like to use a different database number, you need to setup a	script file along these lines::

 	if __name__ == '__main__':
-	    from stdnet.conf import settings
-	    settings.DEFAULT_BACKEND = 'redis://your.server.url:6379/?db=10'
 		import stdnet
-	    stdnet.runtests()
+		stdnet.runtests('redis://your.server.url:6379/?db=10')

 Backends